onecloudemoji/onecloudemoji.github.io/_posts/2022-08-03-yugioh-lotd-mod.md

 Its slower.
 Its interactive.
 Its turn based.
 What the fuck do these things mean you ask?
 The modern game state (2017-202X) is typically done in 3 or 4 moves.
 Not each, in total.
 Its a combination of insanely long run on combos that give you an end state board in a single turn (albeit with 30/40 combos sprinkled in to get there) and that the game is mostly reliant on you topdecking the necessary pieces to interrupt these combos.
 If you do not, you cannot play the game anymore.
 Boss monsters that block every single action you can take are not healthy.
 You cannot perform any sort of "comeback" from a game like that.

 And that I think sums up in short why I like the GOAT format; its interactive.
 If I have a board lock with a relinquished and a envoy of the beginning, both of these powerhouses WILL die if I do any of the following
--drop raigeki
+- drop raigeki
--nuke with dark hole
+- nuke with dark hole
--flip a mirror force (assuming you are using the envoy as spot removal) -combo a tsuki and a nobleman of crossout
+- flip a mirror force (assuming you are using the envoy as spot removal)
+- combo a tsuki and a nobleman of crossout
--put down their own envoy
+- put down their own envoy

 BUT BUTBUT this isn’t any different to the type of format you were just complaining about!
 It is incredibly different, and if you cant see why then you don’t understand the game well enough.
 Nothing in GOAT is an omni negate.
 In fact, negates in general basically don’t exist this far back.